 Fernando de Yarza López-Madrazo.

 A graduate in Economics and Business from Hogeschool Zeeland (the Netherlands).
 He holds an MBA from the European School of Business and an EMBA from Universidad de Navarra-IESE.
-He is currently Chief Executive Officer of Grupo Heraldo.
+He is currently President of HENNEO.

 De Yarza has held management positions at Telefónica-Terra, where he was in charge of content purchasing, and was Director General of Dasa-Logística Editorial.
-He is also Chairman of Taller lenride Editores, SA, Chairman of the Association of European Publishers News Media Europe (NME) and a member of the Publishers Committee of the Spanish Association of Newspaper Publishers (AEDE).
+He is also Chairman of Taller lenride Editores, SA, President of the Association of European Publishers News Media Europe (NME) and a Vice-President Asociacón de Medios de Información (AMI).

 Guy Black (Lord Black of Brentwood)

-Guy has been Executive Director of the Telegraph Media Group in the United Kingdom since 2005.
+Guy was appointed Deputy Chairman of the Telegraph Media Group in 2018, where he had been Executive Director since 2005.
 He has two decades of experience at the most senior levels in the media, dealing particularly with issues of press freedom and regulation.
 From 1996 to 2003 he was Director of the UK Press Complaints Commission (PCC), the self-regulatory body dealing with complaints against the press and upholding high standards of journalism.